turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

   1. `/ideas` - used to generically identify the type of resource.
 Because we may not have an id yet or we want a collection.
   2. `/ideas/:id` - used to identify a specific resource of that type.

+That's a lot of words, at a high level, REST is really just a pattern that matches CRUD operations to endpoints.

 ### Some alternatives

 * [SOAP](https://en.wikipedia.org/wiki/SOAP) or Simple Object Access Protocol was the standard for a long time before rest.